 Holders of a Class of Units are not entitled to vote on a matter if they, as holders of such Units, are not affected by the matter.
 Each Limited Partner is entitled to one vote for each Unit of a Class held on matters on which a Limited Partner of such Class is entitled to vote.
 The General Partner is entitled to one vote in its capacity as General Partner except on a motion to remove the General Partner.
 Notice of not less than 21 days or more than 60 days is required to be given for each meeting.
 All meetings of Limited Partners are to be held in British Columbia.
 A Limited Partner may attend a meeting of the Partnership in person or by proxy or, in the case of a Limited Partner which is a corporation, by a representative.
-A quorum will consist of two or more Limited Partners present in person or by proxy and representing not less than 5% of the Units of the Partnership then outstanding or, if the matter affects any one Class, 5% of the Units of that Class then outstanding at a meeting called to consider an Ordinary Resolution and 20% of the Units then outstanding at a meeting called to consider an Extraordinary Resolution.
+A quorum will consist of two or more Limited Partners present in person or by proxy and representing not less than 5% of the Units of the Partnership then outstanding or, if the matter affects any one Class, 5% of the Units of that Class then outstanding at a meeting called to consider an Extraordinary Resolution.
 If the applicable quorum is not present at a meeting within 30 minutes after the time fixed for the meeting, the meeting, if convened pursuant to a written request of Limited Partners, will be cancelled, but otherwise will be adjourned to such date not less than ten and not more than 21 days after the original meeting date.
 At such adjourned meeting, those Limited Partners present in person or by proxy will constitute a quorum.